A toolkit for changing the future

 We want to see more culturally diverse actors, screen producers, published writers, musicians, visual artists, dancers, as well as more culturally diverse arts professionals in decision-making roles in Australia’s creative sectors.
 This requires organisational and structural change.
 In order to support organisations to make these changes, we are creating a website with links to available resources.
 However rather than providing a simple list of links, we are curating resources and providing reviews and interpretations on how and when they may be used, clustered around clear calls to action.

-Diversity Arts Australia (DARTS) is partnering with the British Council, Creative Victoria, Create NSW, the Institute of Creative and Cultural Entrepreneurship at Goldsmiths University of London, and Western Sydney University (WSU) on the project.
+Diversity Arts Australia (DARTS) is partnering with the British Council, Creative Victoria, Create NSW and Western Sydney University (WSU) on the project.

 The idea for this project came out of consultations between Diversity Arts, the British Council and key stakeholders in the creative sector.
 The consensus was that there is a lot of information on increasing cultural diversity in the arts ‘out there’ and there is no need to ‘reinvent the wheel’.
 However, this information is not currently collated in one easily accessible location.

 We began in 2019 with a sector-wide survey asking what would be useful, topics of most interest and the most useful resource formats.
 Our researchers then arduously and meticulously compiled reviews of resources to bring you the best tools in this area from around the world.
 We are working with leading design agency Wolf in collaboration with marketing and brand specialist Efront to build a practical site with clear actions that organisations can take.
 Our conceptual models are toolkits, guidebooks, and how-to instructions that are based on best-practice in the sector and evidence-based research.
 We focus on Australia and the UK, but also look internationally.